henock/family-dashboard/README.md

 # Family dashboard

-A simple browser only based dashboard, that gathers remote data via API calls out to three external websites for weather, train times and our todo list and displays the results on a monitor in our kitchen.
+A simple dashboard using only HTML and Javascript, that gathers remote data via API calls out to three other websites for weather, train times and our todo list and displays the results on a monitor in our kitchen.

 ## Full dashboard.
 ![Family Dashboard](/docs/2022-01-02-family-dashboard.jpg)